Gearhungry logo.

 TP-Link TL-SG105 5 Port Gigabit Network Ethernet Switch

 The TP-Link TL-SG105 is perhaps the best network switch to consider if you need only a few ports.
-This one has five and boasts a quick and easy Plug and Play setup that requires no software or configuration.
+This one has five and boasts a quick and easy plug-and-play setup that requires no software or configuration.
 With a desktop and wall-mounting design, you’ll also be able to find the most suitable installation arrangement.
+This Ethernet splitter ensures router or modem connectivity and incorporates auto-negotiation RJ45 ports developed to expand the network capacity.
+Moreover, the switch provides reliable data transfer and is perfect for gamers.

 Another nice feature is the traffic optimization that enables smooth latency-sensitive traffic including video and voice.
-Perfect to install in your home office, living room, or even in the bedroom, this Ethernet switch offers excellent value for money.
+Perfect to install in your home office, living room, or even in the bedroom, this Gigabit Ethernet switch offers excellent value for money.
 Make sure you also check our guide to the best HDMI cables for more great products like this.

 Key Features:

-Plug and Play setup
+Plug and play setup

 Traffic optimization